lolnate/vt-hunter/README.md

 	# want to deal with this, just return True
 	print('Analysis completed.')
 	return True

+    def cleanup(self, filename='', tags=[]):
+        # This is an additional step to clean up after this analysis module.
+        # You don't necessarily need to do anything here
+        print('Cleanup all the things!')
 ```

-You would then add the following section to local_settings.ini:
+You would then add the following section to vt.ini:

 ```
 [analysis_module_your_analysis_module]